Do You Have A Railroad Accident Claim?

 It is important to know that your injuries do not need to be the direct result of a specific accident.
 Some medical conditions result from repetitive motion and cumulative trauma due to whole body vibration over many years.
 If you are unsure whether your musculoskeletal pain or disability is related to your work on the railroad, discuss it with your doctor, then call us, the FELA lawyers of Hildebrand McLeod & Nelson LLP.

-From our offices in Oakland and Glendale, our attorneys represent injured railroad workers in all western states in the U.S. Call us at 800-689-7066 or contact us by email to arrange a free consultation.
+From our offices in Oakland and Los Angeles, our attorneys represent injured railroad workers in all western states in the U.S. Call us at 800-689-7066 or contact us by email to arrange a free consultation.